psyduckling/educ863_final_paper/report/math_score_analysis.md

 ## Intepretation

-* A one-way ANOVA was conducted to examine the impact of parents' level of education on high school students' math scores in a standardized test.
+* A one-way ANOVA was conducted to examine the effect of parental educational attainment on high school students' math scores in a standardized test.

 * The ANOVA showed that the impact of parents' level of education on high school students' math scores was significant (*F*(5, 994) = 5.511, *p* < .05).

+* The eta squared value ($\eta$^2 = .027) confirmed that the different parental levels of education accounted for 2.70% of the variability in math scores of the students.
+This effect size is quite small.

 * A Tukey's HSD post-hoc test revealed that the mean math score of students whose parents completed some high school was significantly different than that of students whose parents completed some college, associate's degrees, bachelor's degrees, and master's degrees (*p* < .05).